fonbnk/docs/liquidity-bridge.md

     carrierCode?: string; // The mobile carrier code if paying out via airtime or mobile money amount?: number;
   };
-  fields: Record<string, any>; // combined fields for both deposit and payout required to create the order redirectUrl?: string; // The URL to redirect to after completing the deposit (for redirect transfer type) orderParams?: string; // Optional parameters to associate with the order callbackUrl?: string; // URL to the button on the order status page in the widget
+  fieldsToCreateOrder: Record<string, any>; // combined fields for both deposit and payout required to create the order redirectUrl?: string; // The URL to redirect to after completing the deposit (for redirect transfer type) orderParams?: string; // Optional parameters to associate with the order callbackUrl?: string; // URL to the button on the order status page in the widget